 That very consistency of the food provided for the bacteria (also including archaea) which drive biogas production, is what ensures that power is available to those homes throughout the coldest days of winter, and hottest summer heatwaves.

-Designing and building silage clamps to the lowest possible budgets, which will provide a seal against loss of liquids into the environment is not an easy one to pull off either.
+Designing and building silage clamps to the lowest possible budgets, which will provide a seal against the loss of liquids into the environment is not an easy one to pull off either.
 During silage clamp design the regulations have to be complied with, and the seal has to be maintained over the years, so this news of seven such examples is indeed noteworthy!

 Watch our taster video about this page, which is located immediately below.
-BUT, we do hope you will scroll on down, after watching, and enjoy reading the full article.
+BUT, we do hope you will scroll on down, after watching and enjoy reading the full article.